Crime, Courts & The Police

-But, it doesn’t have to: there is plenty of crime prevention, police and legal advice out there.
+The sound of a siren can send shivers down your spine, but it doesn’t have to.
+There is plenty of crime prevention, police and legal advice out there.
+More information below.

 Useful Phone Numbers

 If you are deaf, are hearing impaired or speech impaired then you can register to contact the emergency services on 999 through text.
 You need to register to use this service and should do so asap and not when you need to in an emergency.
 Find out how on the Relay website.
 If you haven’t registered you can download the Relay UK app and call 999 through that, or if you’re using a Textphone, call 18000.

 For non-emergency calls to the police call 101.

 Advice in Cardiff

 StopWatch – Info for stop and search rates in South Wales